bal16/manganDa-v2/README.md

 ## Tech-Stack

 1. Laravel-InertiaJs as the fullstack framework
-2. React as the frontend framework
+2. React-Typescript as the frontend framework
-3. daisyUI as the UI library
+3. Axios for HTTP requests
 4. MySQL as the database
-5. Tailwind CSS as the CSS framework
+5. daisyUI as the UI library
-6. Axios for HTTP requests
+6. Tailwind CSS as the CSS framework

 ## Installation